 You can add, modify, or remove labels on multiple workloads.
 This approach saves time when you want to apply or remove the same label or set of labels to more than one workload at a time.
-In the Illumio Core 20.1.0 release and higher, if you want to delete a Label and it was used by a Virtual Server, you can determine whether it was in use.
-The "In use by" column on the Labels page includes Virtual Servers.
+In the Illumio Core 20.1.0 release and higher, if you want to delete a Label and it was in use by a Virtual Server, you can determine whether it was in use or not.
+On the Labels page, the "In use by" column includes Virtual Servers.
 The Labels' summary page also displays the "In Use By Virtual Servers Yes/No" field.

-Remember that label changes do not require provisioning, so mass label changes can potentially have a major impact on your rulesets, rules, and overall security policy.
+Keep in mind that label changes do not require provisioning, so mass label changes can potentially have a major impact on your rulesets, rules, and overall security policy.

-- 1. From the PCE web console menu, choose Workloads. - 2.
-Select the checkboxes next to the workloads you want to change labels.

-3. Click Edit Labels.
+- 1. From the PCE web console menu, choose Workloads and VENs > Workloads. - 2.
+From the left side of the Workloads list, select the workloads you want to change labels for. - 3.
+From the top of the Workloads list, click Edit Labels.